contiv/contiv.github.io/websrc/source/documents/networking/ipam.md

 ## Service Discovery

-Contiv Network provides built-in service discovery for all containers in the network.
+Contiv provides built-in service discovery for all containers in the network.
 Unlike traditional service discovery tools which require applications to query external key-value stores for container IP and port information, Contiv service discovery uses standard DNS protocol and requires no changes to the application.

 When a container is attached to an endpoint group (EPG), it automatically becomes reachable by DNS name.
 For example, consider a container attached to the `production-web` EPG.
 This container becomes available by DNS name `production-web` for all other containers in the same tenant.
 If there are multiple containers in the same EPG, all of them are available by the same DNS service name.
 DNS queries are load-balanced across all containers in the group.